Full-length published articles for those who want the complete picture of our research

 Coach education and learning sources for coaches of masters swimmers

-Callary, B., Rathwell, S. & Young, B. International Sport Coaching Journal. doi: 10.1123/iscj.2017-0056
+Callary, B., Rathwell, S. & Young, B. W. International Sport Coaching Journal. doi: 10.1123/iscj.2017-0056

 The purpose of this article is to articulate swim coaches’ perceptions of how they learned to work with MAs and whether their formal coach training meets their needs related to coaching MAs.
 Eleven swim coaches were interviewed regarding how they learned to coach MAs, and were questioned specifically about their coach development broadly and coach education specifically.
 The data were thematically analyzed and results revealed six main learning sources: coaching experiences (e.g., interacting with MAs, reflection, advice from MAs, coaching youth), experience as an athlete, reading books and Internet searches, networks and mentors, formal coach education, and non-swimming experiences.
 Results also revealed key themes about coaches’ perceptions regarding coach education, specifically the lack of connection between coach education programs and the Masters sport context, and coaches’ interest in coach education specific to MAs.
 Read more –>